json-api/json-api/format/index.md

 A server **MAY** choose to support requests to sort resource collections according to one or more criteria.

-An endpoint **MAY** support requests to sort the primary resource type with a `sort` parameter.
+An endpoint **MAY** support requests to sort the primary data with a `sort` query parameter.

 ```text
 GET /people?sort=age
 ```

-An endpoint **MAY** support multiple sort criteria by allowing comma-separated fields as the value for `sort`.
+An endpoint **MAY** support multiple sort criteria by allowing comma-separated (U+002C COMMA, ",") fields as the value for `sort`.
 Sort criteria should be applied in the order specified.

 ```text
 GET /people?sort=age,name
 ```

 The default sort order **SHOULD** be ascending.
+A minus (U+002D:
-A `-` prefix on any sort field specifies a descending sort order.
+HYPHEN-MINUS, "-") prefix on any sort field specifies a descending sort order.

 ```text
 GET /posts?sort=-created,title